 7) And don’t forget to breathe.

 I’m going to clue everyone in on the guitarists dirty little secret, and I apologize if people take offense or I’m giving too much away.
 Notoriously, guitar players are some of the worst sight-readers of all instruments … next to drummers.
 So here before me was 100 pages of some crazy jazz chords I had never seen at the time, and I’m supposed to learn a ton of lead lines.
 Surprisingly, I didn’t blow the rehearsal, but a day later, I was informed that instead of live-tracking this thing we were going to multi-track it.
-Which, to the layman … multi-tracking is like putting up a microscope to your performance.
+Which, to the layman … multi-tracking is like looking at your performance through a microscope.
 The day came to start tracking and I was nervous to say the least.

 Right off the bat was a difficult intro that they wanted me to transpose into a different key.
 On top of that, my right arm was covered in poison ivy and gauze, so I looked like a leper.
 No offense to any lepers out there.
 It wasn’t long before I told Daniel that he should find somebody else before I wasted any more of the studio time.
 Of course it made my feel completely destroyed, but that experience also pushed me to return to school in an effort to read charts better and to achieve proficiency on my instrument.
 It wasn’t long before I had landed a regular gig that put new charts in front of me every week that demanded quick access to memory and sight-reading with very little rehearsal time.